Study Abroad Program Overview

 Courses at the first year Masters level at the University of Copenhagen are open to UCEAP undergraduates with the appropriate academic background and are considered to be equivalent to 4th year undergraduate level work at the UC.
 When searching for courses in the University of Copenhagen course catalog be sure to look at both Bachelors and first year Masters level courses.

 This program is an ideal location for Film Studies majors.
 The city of Copenhagen is one of Europe’s media capitals for English-language film and television production.
 The University of Copenhagen Film Department offers a large array of both production and studies courses taught in English and is housed in a new building with state of the art production and computer facilities.
 Internship opportunities for credit are also available within the media industry in Copenhagen.
-Sample courses offered in the past year include: Short films: an introduction to writing, directing, and producing short films; Screenwriting; De-Westernizing Media studies; and Scandinavian Film and Television.
+Sample courses offered in the past year include: Film production and communication; Danish Television Drama; and Scandinavian Film and Television.

 Use the following resources to learn about courses on UCEAP: